Marine Mammal Commission

 Threats

-The closely related North Atlantic right whales are known to be particularly susceptible to ship strikes, which can cause serious injury and death.
-Prior to the imposition of speed limits in parts of their range along the U.S. East Coast in 2008, at least two North Atlantic right whales died per year due to ship strikes.
-North Pacific right whales likely migrate, as do other right whales, between high-latitude foraging grounds and calving/nursing grounds in warmer, calmer, lower-latitude waters.
-This means that those whales using the feeding ground in the southeastern Bering Sea must cross, at least twice a year, the Great Circle shipping routes that link North American and Asia.
+Vessel strikes can cause serious injury or death to North Pacific right whales.
+The closely related North Atlantic right whales are known to be particularly susceptible to vessel strikes, and North Pacific right whales are likely similarly at risk.
+North Pacific right whales presumably migrate, as do other right whales, between high-latitude foraging grounds and calving/nursing grounds in warmer, calmer, lower-latitude waters.
+This means that those whales using the feeding ground in the southeastern Bering Sea must cross, at least twice a year, the Great Circle shipping routes that link North America and Asia.
 The number of crossings could be greater given that they may move back and forth between feeding areas in the Bering Sea and Gulf of Alaska during the summer and fall.
 It is likely that the whales use Unimak Pass, the route through the Aleutians that is closest to the Bering Sea feeding ground.
 This pass, just 11 miles wide at its narrowest point, is used routinely by ships following the northern Great Circle route.
-In 2012, AIS (Automatic Identification System) data revealed that there were 4,615 passages by deep-draft vessels through Unimak Pass (over 12 per day).
-With the increase in global commercial shipping, combined with the ongoing loss of Arctic sea ice and general expansion of human activities in the Arctic, vessel traffic through Unimak Pass can be expected to increase further.
-In the last five years, North Pacific right whales have been seen further north, including in the Bering Strait, another narrow body of water, where they are at increased risk of being hit by ships.
+In recent years, fishermen observed North Pacific right whales further north, near the Bering Strait, another narrow body of water, where they are at increased risk of being hit by ships.
+With the increase in global commercial shipping, combined with the ongoing loss of Arctic sea ice and general expansion of human activities in the Arctic, vessel traffic through this region can be expected to increase further.

 Current Conservation Efforts

-In 2008, NMFS designated two areas in Alaskan waters as critical habitat for the endangered North Pacific right whale.
-One is in the southeastern Bering Sea where most of the eastern population apparently spends the summer and fall.
-The other is south of Kodiak Island in the Gulf of Alaska where a few visual and acoustic observations have been recorded since 2000.
+In 2008, NMFS designated two areas in Alaskan waters as critical habitat under the ESA for the North Pacific right whale.
+One is in the southeastern Bering Sea, where most of the eastern population spends the summer and fall.
+The other is south of Kodiak Island in the Gulf of Alaska, where a few visual and acoustic observations have been recorded since 2000.
+In September 2023, NMFS announced a 12-month determination on a petition to revise the critical habitat designation based on updated scientific data.

 Additional Resources